 Item Costs and Valuation Methods: To Sell Items with the FIFO Method

-The following activity demonstrates how to process to completion a sale of stock item that is assigned the FIFO valuation method.
+The following activity demonstrates how to completely process a sale of stock item that is assigned the FIFO valuation method.

 Story

-SweetLife Fruits & Jams is a midsize company, which purchases fruit, jams, and spices from large fruit vendors and then sells these goods to wholesale customers such as restaurants and cafes.
-Pear jam is among these goods.
-The PEARJAM32 stock item (which represents a medium 32-ounce jar of pear jam) has been assigned the FIFO valuation method in MYOB Acumatica.
+SweetLife Fruits & Jams is a midsize company that purchases fruit, jams, and spices from large fruit vendors and then sells these goods to wholesale customers such as restaurants and cafes.
+Clementines are among these goods.
+The CLEMENTINES stock item represents one pound of fresh clementines and has been assigned the FIFO valuation method in MYOB Acumatica.

 Suppose that you are Regina Wiley, a sales manager at SweetLife.
-The FourStar Coffee & Sweets Shop customer ordered 25 jars of pear jam.
-You need to process the sale and review the cost of the pear jam issued from the warehouse.
+The FourStar Coffee & Sweets Shop customer ordered 50 pounds of clementines.
+You need to process the sale and review the cost of the items issued from the warehouse.

 Configuration Overview